mbruyere/_marc.bruyere.io/content/publication/marechal-poster-2022/index.md

 ---
-title: Software defined networking and virtualization for broadband satellite networks
+title: 'Poster: A First-Look at Segment Routing Deploymentin a Large European ISP'

 # Authors
 # A YAML list of author names
 # If you created a profile for a user (e.g. the default `admin` user at `content/authors/admin/`),
 # write the username (folder name) here, and it will be replaced with their full name and linked to their profile.
 authors:
-- Lionel Bertaux
-- Samir Medjiah
-- Pascal Berthou
-- Slim Abdellatif
-- Akram Hakiri
-- Patrick Gelard
+- Emeline Marechal
-- Fabrice Planchou
+- Yining Shao
-- Marc Bruyere
+- Marc Bruyère
+- Benoit Donnet

 # Author notes (such as 'Equal Contribution')
 # A YAML list of notes for each author in the above `authors` list
 author_notes: []

-date: '2015-03-01'
+date: '2022-01-01'

 # Date to publish webpage (NOT necessarily Bibtex publication's date).
-publishDate: '2023-10-18T09:04:26.228794Z'
+publishDate: '2023-10-18T09:04:26.187794Z'

 # Publication type.
 # A single CSL publication type but formatted as a YAML list (for Hugo requirements).